In this section

 - lowering capacity further.
 Even if it is possible to safely seat a number of people inside a venue, it may not be safe for them all to travel or enter that venue

 - staggering entry times with other venues and taking steps to avoid queues building up in surrounding areas

 - arranging one way travel routes between transport hubs and venues

 - advising patrons to avoid particular forms of transport or routes and to avoid crowded areas when in transit to the venue

 Local authorities should avoid issuing licenses for events that could lead to larger gatherings forming and provide advice to businesses on how to manage events of this type.
 If appropriate, the government has powers to close venues hosting large gatherings or prohibit certain events (or types of event) from taking place.

-The recommendations in the rest of this document are ones you must consider as you go through this process.
+You should consider the recommendations in the rest of this document as you go through this process.
 You could also consider any advice that has been produced specifically for your sector, for example by trade associations or trades unions.